mui/material-ui/docs/src/pages/company/careers/support-engineer.md

-# Support Engineer - X
+# React Engineer - X - Community support

-<p class="description">You will provide support to users for the advanced components team.
+<p class="description">You will provide support, remove blockers and unwrap potential features from reported issues for the advanced components team.
 You will directly impact developers' satisfaction and success.</p>

 ## Details of the Role